 Snail mail and making phone calls is too labor intensive.
 Move into the paperless digital world of social media on the internet.
 That is were the younger generation, your new customer, is at and looking for you.

 The older generations are getting more and more exposure to digital devices.
-The mindset of the population in general, to use snail main or phone calling methods, is slowing drying up.
+The mindset of the population in general, to use snail mail or phone calling methods, is slowing drying up.
 Heck when I get an odd call out of the blue nowadays I immediately start thinking spammer or scammer.
 I don’t answer.

 This is where emails and social media start replacing otherwise labor intensive options.
 At little cost and little labor.